dimartz/weather/README.md

 ## Description

-AnsiWeather is a Shell script for displaying the current weather conditions in your terminal, with support for ANSI colors and Unicode symbols.
+Weather is a command API for displaying the current weather conditions in your terminal, with support for ANSI colors and Unicode symbols.

-![AnsiWeather Screenshot][1]

 Weather data comes from the `OpenWeatherMap` free weather API.